ecraig12345/beachball-actions/README.md

 When a pull request is merged into main branch, a new minor release is created by GitHub Actions.
 See https://github.com/int128/release-typescript-action for details.

-### Dependency update

-You can enable Renovate to update the dependencies.
-This repository is shipped with the config https://github.com/int128/typescript-action-renovate-config.